Department of Labor Logo United States Department of Labor

 Mechanical skills.
 Medical equipment repairers must be familiar with medical components and systems and how they interact.
 Often, repairers must disassemble and reassemble major parts for repair.

 Technical skills.
-Technicians use sophisticated diagnostic tools when working on complex medical equipment.
-They must be familiar with both the equipment’s internal parts and the appropriate tools needed to fix them.
+Medical equipment repairers use sophisticated diagnostic tools when working on complex medical equipment.
+They must be familiar with the equipment’s internal parts, software systems, and the appropriate tools needed to fix them.

 Time-management skills.
 Because repairing vital medical equipment is urgent, workers must make good use of their time and perform repairs quickly.